- UCAS code

-Specialised topics in pharmacology I – Students have the opportunity to build their knowledge of research in specific topic areas led by active researchers in the field of study.
-It will introduce students to a range of research topics in pharmacology and the broader biomedical sciences, and develop their ability to collate, critically analyse, and describe scientific information.
+Specialised Topics in Pharmacology I (20 credits) – You’ll have the opportunity to build your knowledge of research in specific topic areas led by active researchers in the field of study.
+It will introduce you to a range of research topics in pharmacology and the broader biomedical sciences, and develop your ability to collate, critically analyse, and describe scientific information.
 Topics covered will reflect current research interests of the School, and may include, for example, drug discovery and development or cancer biology.

-Specialised topics in pharmacology II – Students have a further chance to build their knowledge of research specific topic areas led by active researchers in the field of study.
-It will introduce students to a range of research topics in pharmacology and the broader biomedical sciences and develop their ability to collate, critically analyse, and describe scientific information.
+Specialised Topics in Pharmacology II (20 credits) – You’ll further build your knowledge of research specific topic areas led by active researchers in the field of study.
+You’ll be introduced to a range of research topics in pharmacology and the broader biomedical sciences and develop your ability to collate, critically analyse, and describe scientific information.
 Topics covered will reflect current research interests of the School, and may include, for example, psychopharmacology or pharmacogenomics.

-Advanced skills – Students will attend a series of compulsory and optional units designed to provide scaffolding and support for their Capstone research experience.
-They will develop and utilise the research, employability and 4th Industrial Revolution skills required both for their capstone project and for the workplace.
-Students select the units which develop the key skills and attributes required for their individual capstone project and/or future employment.
-The assignments for this module provide further scaffolding and support for the creation of their capstone project.
+Advanced Skills (20 credits) – You’ll attend a series of compulsory and optional units designed to provide scaffolding and support for your capstone research experience.
+This will develop and utilise your research, employability and 4th Industrial Revolution skills required both for the capstone project and for the workplace.
+You’ll select the units which develop key skills and attributes required for your individual capstone project and/or future employment.
+The assignments for this module provide further scaffolding and support for the creation of your capstone project.

-Capstone research project – Students will design and undertake, either individually or as part of a team, an extended enquiry-based project in an area or topic relevant to Pharmacology.
-This project could be one of many formats including scientific research, public engagement, grand challenges report or the development of educational resources.
-Students will apply knowledge and skills gained in earlier years of their programme, acquire new knowledge and understanding, and develop new research and employability skills.
-On completion, they will communicate the outcomes or outputs of their project in different ways to a variety of audiences.
-Students may choose the capstone project or format of interest to them, being mentored by one of the world leading academics in that field of study.
+Capstone Research Project (40 credits) – You’ll design and undertake, either individually or as part of a team, an extended enquiry-based project in an area or topic relevant to the biomedical sciences.
+This project could be one of many formats including scientific research, public engagement, grand challenges report, or the development of educational resources.
+This will allow you to apply new knowledge and skills gained in earlier years of the programme, acquire new understanding, and develop new research and employability skills.
+You’ll communicate the outcomes or outputs of your project in different ways to a variety of audiences.
+Students may choose the capstone project or format of interest to them, being mentored by one of the leading academics in that field of study.